The ins and outs of Legal Secondment

 Traditionally a legal secondment was something a lawyer did through their private practice (law firm) employer earlier in their career to gain more commercial experience.
 However, legal secondments are now something that lawyers are doing at any stage of their career to gain more flexibility and control over how they work and broaden their skillset and industry knowledge across various sectors.
 Further, it allows lawyers some ‘breathing space’ to couple the law with other non-legal interests such as family, travel or even a start-up.

 Legal secondments are still a practice of law firms.
 However, with the global rise of ‘new law’/ alternative legal service providers in the last 5-10 years lawyers are now able to partner with firms who provide you with legal secondment opportunities with the full self-determination to pick and choose the type of legal work you do and in which industry, within a timeframe that suits you personally and professionally.
 With legal secondment, the law firm can decide on whether the secondment service and opportunities are via an employment or contract-based engagement, depending on their structure.

 In this quick guide, we’ll explain how legal secondments work through the lense of Plexus and the advantages this brings for secondee lawyers.

 How legal secondments work

 Now that you know what legal secondment is, you may be wondering how does a secondment work?
 Think of it as being a project-based lawyer.
 With a legal secondment, the legal secondee works in-house for an external company on a specific matter, for a set period of time.
 The legal secondment can last months or years, depending on the project.
 Then, at the end of the secondment, the secondee lawyer moves onto another client secondment or perhaps pursues other non-legal interests or simply enjoys a well-earned break!

 So, why would an organisation opt for a legal secondee over engaging a law firm or hiring their own permanent resource?

-There are lots of compelling reasons.
+There are lots of compelling reasons for hiring a Legal secondee.
 First, the client gains the advantages of a top-quality lawyer on demand without the high per-minute cost of engaging a law firm.